shirish93/shirish93.github.io/_innovation/nepals-traditional-foods.md

 These training programs will provide aspiring restaurateurs with the knowledge and skills needed to not only launch their restaurants but also manage them effectively in the long run.

-By implementing these multifaceted supply-side solutions, we can create an ecosystem that empowers aspiring restaurateurs and fosters the long-term success of Nepal's ethnic cuisine restaurants.
+By implementing these multifaceted supply-side solutions, we can create an ecosystem that empowers aspiring restaurateurs and supports the long-term success of Nepal's ethnic cuisine restaurants.

 ##  **Building the Foundation - A Collaborative Approach for developing standards**
 Here's how to create a basic version of a culinary standard for ethnic Nepali cuisine to get started: